-- 2. Other Policies and Procedures - a.
-Lectures: There are two sessions per week.
-The history faculty will teach these lectures. - c.
-Late Assignments: All assignments must be completed and handed in by the stated due date.
+2. Other Policies and Procedures

+- Lectures: There are two sessions per week.
+The history faculty will teach a. these lectures. - Late Assignments: All assignments must be completed and handed in by the c. stated due date.
 Late assignments will be penalized unless previous arrangements have been made with the instructor.
 Late work must be turned in within three weeks.
-Failure to comply with this policy will result in no credit being given for the assignment. - d.
-Exams: The student must take the exam at the regularly scheduled time.
-(The class calendar lists exam dates.)
-Exams are given during lecture period in the classroom.
-No books, notebooks, or briefcases are allowed in the testing site.
-The student may bring a clipboard on which to write and should also bring a pencil since none will be provided.
+Failure to comply with this policy will result in no credit being given for the assignment.